Things to Do in Bar Harbor

 Seal Cove Auto Museum – If you are interested in antique cars, this is the place for you!
 The museum offers mint condition cars dating back as early as the 1800s!
 Southwest Harbor is just on the other side of the island.
 While on the “Quiet Side” swing by Bass Harbor Lighthouse!

-Relax with a Massage – Why not relax at the Bar Harbor Inn Spa on a rainy day?
+Relax with a Massage – If you’re looking for things to do in Bar Harbor, Maine, why not relax at the Bar Harbor Inn Spa on a rainy day?
 The Bar Harbor Inn Spa will certainly soothe those sore muscles from hiking, paddling, and exploring MDI.
 Stop by the front desk to make your appointment!

 Ambrosia Cooking School – At Amborsia Cooking School, a Le Cordon Bleu trained chef will explain history and foods of Maine.
 You will learn techniques, food facts, and traditional recipes while tasting such favorites as lobster, blueberry muffins, chowder and popovers!
 Call for more information or to make a reservation: 207-288-4523.